There are 2 scenarios for using the fallback procedure:

 - The customs authorities then send an acceptance and a release.
 The status of the export declaration changes to Released.

 - Once the disruption has been fixed and the MRN received, cancel the original export declaration or invalidate it manually if an error message is received.
-Please refer to Canceling export declarations and Completing or invalidating export declarations manually.
+For more information please refer to the Cancelling export declarations and Completing or invalidating export declarations manually sections of the Customs Management User Guide (by logging into the Documentation & Downloads area in the AEB Documentation Center).

 Additional Information